Serge Makofo

-Serge Makofo (born 3 September 1986) is a Congolese professional footballer, who plays for midfielder and a striker for Merstham.
+Serge Makofo (born 3 September 1986) is a Congolese professional footballer, who plays as a midfielder and striker.

 He has previously played for Milton Keynes Dons, Kettering Town, Maidenhead United, Halesowen Town, Potters Bar Town, Croydon Athletic, Grays Athletic, Burton Albion, Grimsby Town, Farnborough, Concord Rangers, Havant & Waterlooville, PAEEK and Gresley.

 Career

 Milton Keynes Dons

 Makofo made his debut for Milton Keynes Dons on 2 November 2004 in 2–1 defeat in the southern section second round of the Football League Trophy against Bristol City, he came on as a substitute for Malvin Kamara in the 64th minute and scored two minutes later in the 66th minute.
 He made his first and only appearance in the Football League just four days later on 6 November, against Bristol City again in the 4–1 League One defeat, he came on as a substitute in the 66th minute for Alex Tapp.
 Makofo gained something of a cult following during his time with MK Dons thanks to the computer game Championship Manager 4, in which the youngster was one of the 'must sign' players.
 In the game Makofo could be bought early on for a pittance and would almost always become a world beater, despite the fact that the game had no official position for him which led some to speculate whether the young prodigy was even a real player.